 Several others have signaled a readiness to move off their wait-and-see stance, with Powell saying earlier this month in a speech in Chicago that the Fed will act "as appropriate" in the face of risks posed by the global trade war and other developments.

-The word "patient," which had been used by the Fed early this year to signal its willingness to hold off further rate hikes, was notably absent from Powell's remarks, though the Fed chief stopped well short of suggesting a rate cut was coming soon.
+The word "patient," which had been repeatedly used by the Fed since early this year to signal its willingness to hold off further rate hikes, was notably absent from Powell's remarks, though the Fed chief stopped well short of suggesting a rate cut was coming soon.

 The Fed raised rates four times in 2018 but has since abandoned plans to continue lifting borrowing costs this year.

 It is likely to avoid signaling any move to cut rates until it is ready to deliver, predicted Bruce Monrad, a high-yield bond portfolio manager at Boston-based Northeast Investors Trust.